riledigital/qotd-bot/README.md

 [x] design a data model for QOTD in Airtable

 [ ] save responses with metadata to AT; capture user metadata also

+[ ] capture a response and get data from all users

 - https://discordjs.guide/popular-topics/collectors.html